Threatened List and Processes List

 Preliminary recommendations of the SAC

 Preliminary recommendations inform the public of the SAC’s assessment of nominations.
-There are no preliminary recommendations currently open for public comment.
+There is currently one preliminary recommendation open for public comment until 30 December 2024.

 Final recommendations of the SAC